Macy Awards

 Josiah Macy Jr. Foundation Awards

-The Social Mission Alliance is now accepting nominations for the Josiah Macy Jr. Foundation Awards for Excellence in Social Mission to be bestowed at the 2024 Conference.
+The Social Mission Alliance is no longer accepting nominations for the Josiah Macy Jr. Foundation Awards for Excellence in Social Mission.
+Join us on Monday, April 8, 2024 to see who will be awarded!
 The awards reflect a shared vision and partnership between the Josiah Macy Jr. Foundation and the Social Mission Alliance.
 Each award serves as a physical representation of individual/group dedication to challenge, reform and renew social mission though educational efforts that reduce health disparities, and/or promote community engagement, diversity, value-based care and access for all.
 Social mission is defined as activities or initiatives that teach, model, or improve community engagement, diversity, disparities reduction, value-based care, or engagement with the social determinants of health.
 Social mission enhancement means making programs not only better, but fairer and more just.

 The award will be granted in the following categories: Fitzhugh Mullan Rising Star (student, resident, fellow, or early-career faculty), Individual (mid-career and actively working in social mission), Program, Institution, and Lifetime Achievement (late-career or retired/emeritus).
 Awardees will receive a monetary prize, travel and lodging to the conference, and a crystal award acknowledging their achievement.
 Nominees should be working interprofessionally as innovators in health professions education who are invested in bringing change and should be exemplars of the social mission in health.